Pilatus PC-12 NGX

 Capacity

-Passenger capacity 10 passengers + 1 pilots
+Passenger capacity 10 passengers + 1 pilot

 Maximum payload 1,014 kg